Interpreting the Central Limit Theorem In Exercises 19–26, find t... | Channels for Pearson+

 Step 1: Recall the Central Limit Theorem (CLT).
 The CLT states that for a sufficiently large sample size, the sampling distribution of the sample mean will be approximately normal, regardless of the population's distribution.
 The mean of the sampling distribution will equal the population mean, and the standard deviation of the sampling distribution (known as the standard error) will be the population standard deviation divided by the square root of the sample size.

 Step 3: Calculate the mean of the sampling distribution.
-According to the CLT, the mean of the sampling distribution is the same as the population mean.
-Therefore, the mean of the sampling distribution is μ = 31.58.
+According to the CLT, the mean of the sampling distribution of sample means is the same as the population mean.
+Therefore, the mean of the sampling distribution is μ = 158.51.

 Verified video answer for a similar problem: